trueos/pcbsd/src-qt5/docs/preinstall.rst

 * **Have you backed up your important data?** Any irreplaceable data, such as emails, bookmarks, or important files and documents should **always** be backed up to an external media, such as a removable drive or another system, **before** installing or upgrading any operating system.

-If you wish to determine if your hardware is detected by PC-BSD®, start an installation and click the :ref:`Hardware Compatibility` button in the
+If you wish to determine if your hardware is detected by TrueOS®, start an installation and click the :ref:`Hardware Compatibility` button in the
 :ref:`Language Selection Screen`.

 Should you run into an issue with your installation, refer to :ref:`Finding Help`.

-This section discusses the PC-BSD® hardware requirements, how to prepare the system for installation, and how to obtain and prepare the installation media.
+This section discusses the TrueOS® hardware requirements, how to prepare the system for installation, and how to obtain and prepare the installation media.

 .. index:: hardware
 .. _Minimum Requirements: